 We believe in adopting shelter dogs, but some families prefer to purchase their puppies from breeders.
 In these circumstances, it’s important to support reputable breeders and avoid funding places that exploit dogs.
-But how to find a reputable breeder and identify which operations are legit?
+But how to find a reputable breeder and identify which operations are legit while avoiding puppy scams?

 Table of Contents

-- The Definition of a Reputable Dog Breeder
+- How to Find a Reputable Dog Breeder

-- Tips on How to Find a Reputable Dog Breeder
+- Tips on How to Find a Responsible Dog Breeder

 There are three types of dog breeders you may run into: